 You can also use baking soda spray on your plants as a natural treatment for cucumber beetles and other plant problems.

-For the recipe, mix together one tablespoon of baking soda with a little dish soap in a gallon of water.
-Shake well, and use it to coat your plants once a week.
+Mix one tablespoon of baking soda with a bit of dish soap in a gallon of water.
+Shake well, and use it on your plants once a week.

-This homemade baking soda solution helps to control these pests while also keeping powdery mildew at bay.
+This homemade baking soda solution helps control these pests while keeping powdery mildew at bay.

 22. Kaolin Clay